Winning in MEA’s perishables market: Fresh ingredients for food retail success

 Identifying new African markets

-As the white paper released by DHL Global Forwarding points out, urbanization typically offers the food sector a dense, concentrated market, and opportunities to develop infrastructures such as modern retail outlets, food processing, and food service industries.
+According to this white paper by DHL Global Forwarding, urbanization typically offers the food sector a dense, concentrated market, and opportunities to develop infrastructures such as modern retail and service outlets, as well as food processing facilities.

 Satheesh Chundayil, Head of Air Freight, Customs & Value Added Services for DHL Global Forwarding (Danzas) Dubai shared: “MEA’s fastest urbanizing region is sub-Saharan Africa (SSA) – that is, all African countries except Algeria, Egypt, Libya, Morocco, and Tunisia.